modflowpy/pyphoenix-project/docs/dev/srs.md

 flopy4 will replace the MODFLOW 6 targeted capabilities of the current FloPy 3 library.

-flopy4 will also replace the following capabilities of FloPy 3:

-- PEST (?)
-- capability 2 (discuss)

 ### Product value

 The product will allow defining reproducible, versionable Python workflows for